carissalow/rapids/docs/setup/configuration.md

       INCLUDE_PAST_PERIODIC_SEGMENTS: FALSE # or TRUE
     ```

-    If `[INCLUDE_PAST_PERIODIC_SEGMENTS]` is set to `TRUE`, RAPIDS will consider instances of your segments back enough in the past as to include the first row of data of each participant.
-For example, if the first row of data from a participant happened on Saturday March 7th 2020 and the requested segment duration is 7 days starting on every Sunday, the first segment to be considered would start on Sunday March 1st if `[INCLUDE_PAST_PERIODIC_SEGMENTS]` is `TRUE` or on Sunday March 8th if `FALSE`.
+    If `[INCLUDE_PAST_PERIODIC_SEGMENTS]` is set to `TRUE`, RAPIDS will consider instances of your segments back enough in the past to include the first row of data of each participant.
+For example, if the first row of data from a participant happened on Saturday, March 7th, 2020, and the requested segment duration is 7 days starting on every Sunday, the first segment to be considered would begin on Sunday, March 1st if `[INCLUDE_PAST_PERIODIC_SEGMENTS]` is `TRUE` or on Sunday, March 8th if `FALSE`.

     The file pointed by `[TIME_SEGMENTS][FILE]` should have the following format and can have multiple rows.